The Taxa worksheets

 Both worksheet types can be provided for a single data set - for example, to capture the species of trapped mammals and the sequences associated with their stomach contents.

-Note that you must only provide details for taxa actually used in the data worksheets.
-This ensures that the taxonomic index for a dataset is accurate and also double checks that the omission of a taxon from the data worksheets is not an error.
+Note that both GBIF and sequenced taxa worksheets are expected to provide details on all the taxa referenced in the dataset and only the taxa referenced in the dataset.
+This is to ensures that the taxonomic index for a dataset is accurate and also double checks that the omission of a taxon from the data worksheets is not an error.